bjsoftab4/PicoCalc-micropython-driver/README.md

 Add RGB565 support for VT100 terminal (Tested on Pico2W)

 ## Fixed glitchs
-Improve stability when uploading file with Thonny
+Improve stability when uploading file with Thonny.\
 To speed up SDcard (SDcard baudrate is set correctly)

 ## Build Instructions